 - to facilitate your treatment or health care

 - to ensure your health or safety

 - to ensure the safety of others

 - to prevent damage to property

 - to prevent you escaping

 - to ensure the continued safe operation of the Secure Mental Health Unit

-You might also be restrained during transfer to another facility.
+- You might be restrained during transfer to another facility.

-Mental Health, Alcohol and Drug Directorate Department of Health and Human Services In addition to the above it is important to know that the Act says the following in relation to seclusion:
+In addition to the above it is important to know that the Act says the following in relation to seclusion:

-- the seclusion or restraint must be authorised by a Chief Psychiatrist or a delegate if you are under 18 years of age.
-If you are over 18 the seclusion or restraint may also be authorised by a medical practitioner or a nurse who is specifically approved to do this - the person who authorises the seclusion or restraint must be satisfied that it is a reasonable intervention in the circumstances - there are Standing Orders and Clinical Guidelines which must be met whenever you are secluded or restrained.
-You can ask staff to explain what the Standing Orders and Clinical Guidelines say or you can ask for a copy of them
+- the seclusion or restraint must be authorised by a Chief Psychiatrist or delegate if you are under 18 years of age.
+If you are over 18, the seclusion or restraint may also be authorised by a medical practitioner or a nurse who is specifically approved to do this. - the person who authorises the seclusion or restraint must be satisfied that it is a reasonable intervention in the circumstances - there are Standing Orders and Chief Psychiatrist Advisory notes which must be met whenever you are secluded or restrained.
+You can ask staff to explain what the Standing Orders and Chief Psychiatrist Advisory notes say, or you can ask for a copy of them.